ForomePlatform/anfisa/README.md

 ## Public Demo

-Also avilable is an Anfisa demo based on potential hearing loss panel of genes on a genome taken from Personal Genome Project with the consent of the family.
+Also available is a demo of Anfisa based on a high confidence small variants callset v 4.2 created by NIST by integrating results of sequencing, alignment and variant calling from different sources; including both short and long read techniques.

-The demo is available at: http://demo.forome.org/anfisa
+The demo is available at: http://demo.forome.org